jxtngx/torch-lab/README.md

 ## Overview

-Torch Lab is a template for artificial intelligence and machine learning projects.
+Torch Lab is a template for artificial intelligence and machine learning projects using the PyTorch ecosystem.

 ## Project Structure